awsdocs/amazon-rekognition-developer-guide/doc_source/stored-video-lambda.md

 1. If you haven't already, create an IAM service role to give Amazon Rekognition Video access to your Amazon SNS topics\.
 Note the Amazon Resource Name \(ARN\)\.
 For more information, see [Giving Access to Multiple Amazon SNS Topics](api-video-roles.md#api-video-roles-all-topics)\.

-1. [Create an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) by using the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home)\.
+1. [Create an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) by using the [Amazon SNS console](https://console.aws.amazon.com/sns/v2/home)\.You only need to specifiy the topic name\.
 Prepend the topic name with *AmazonRekognition*\.
 Note the topic ARN\.

 ## Create the Lambda Function<a name="lambda-create-function"></a>